Querent-ai/querent-docs/querent/docs/get-started/installation.md

 ## Installation Methods

 - **Standalone Application (Recommended for Most Users):**: Download and run R!AN as a standalone application with a user-friendly interface.
-Download Linux, Windows, and MacOS from our [product page](https://www.querent.xyz/rian/).
+Download Linux, Windows, and MacOS from our [GitHub releases page](https://github.com/Querent-ai/querent/releases).
 This method simplifies the process of getting R!AN up and running on your system.
-For more information you can refer to [GitHub releases page](https://github.com/querent-ai/distribution).
+For more information you can refer to [GitHub releases page](https://github.com/Querent-ai/querent/releases).

 - **Docker Image**:For containerized environments, use our Docker image available on [R!AN Docker Hub](https://hub.docker.com/r/querent) for details on the available images.